Rectal Cancer Library

 Rectal cancer is a disease in which malignant (cancer) cells form in the tissues of the rectum.

 The rectum is part of the body’s digestive system.
 The digestive system takes in nutrients (vitamins, minerals, carbohydrates, fats, proteins, and water) from foods and helps pass waste material out of the body.
 The digestive system is made up of the esophagus, stomach, and the small and large intestines.
 The colon (large bowel) is the first part of the large intestine and is about 5 feet long.
-Together, the rectum and anal canal make up the last part of the large intestine and are 6-8 inches long.
+Together, the rectum and anal canal make up the last part of the large intestine and are 6 to 8 inches long.
 The anal canal ends at the anus (the opening of the large intestine to the outside of the body).

 Health history affects the risk of developing rectal cancer.